elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

-`85.
-And now that we've got our names straight, we can get back to scanning our types.
+85. And now that we've got our names straight, we can get back to scanning our types.
 Types come in different forms; simple types, like "An address is a number," are typically just subsets of other types.
 But types that have the word "has" or "have" after the type name, like "A button has a box and a name," are record types.
-To scan record types, we need this routine:`
+To scan record types, we need this routine:

 `To scan a type given a rider (has or have):`
 `If the compiler's abort flag is set, exit.`